ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot-2.md

         if lt <= last_lt:
             continue

-        # at this moment, `tx` is some new transaction that we didn't process yet
+        # at this moment, `tx` is some new transaction that we haven't processed yet
         ...
 ```